-First Trimester Screening (FTS) and Integrated Prenatal Screening (IPS) are the most commonly offered prenatal screening tests.
-Both screen for Down syndrome and trisomy 18.
-IPS also screens for open neural tube defects.
-Results from FTS are available earlier in pregnancy.
+Enhanced First Trimester Screening (eFTS) is the most commonly offered prenatal screening test.
+It screens for Down syndrome and trisomy 18.
+Results from eFTS are available early in pregnancy, allowing people time for decision making and access to additional services.